Board of Directors

 Mr. Taub is a corporate lawyer at the international firm of Nixon Peabody, where he has over 22 years of experience.
 His love of family, travel, outdoor adventure and community permeates everything he does.
 Mr. Taub has been described as "the consummate trusted advisor" who is "very practical and determined to get the deal closed," and who "consistently excels at solving client's complex problems."
 At Nixon Peabody, he has served in many leadership roles, including chair of the Business Department and the firm's Management Committee.
 Mr. Taub currently leads the firm's nationally acclaimed Private Equity practice group.
 He is a frequent lecturer and presenter on the latest trends in mergers and acquisitions, business strategies and issues important to CEO's, CFO's, and general counsel.
 Mr. Taub is the founder and President of the Board of Swimming With A Mission, Inc., a charity dedicated to raising money for our Veterans in need.
 He is currently serving on the board of the Granite State Children's Alliance as Vice President and has served on a number of nonprofit boards, including, Junior Achievements and the Greater Manchester YMCA.

 Mr. Tucker is a senior partner at the firm of Wadleigh, Starr & Peters, P.L.L.C., Manchester, NH.
 Mr. Tucker concentrates his practice in lending transactions, corporate finance, tax exempt bond financings, and real estate transactions and development.
 He is a member of the New Hampshire and American Bar Associations and a member of the National Association of Bond Attorneys.
-Mr. Tucker served as board member for Centrix Bank until 2014 and is a member of the Board of Trustees and Treasurer of The Granite YMCA, a Trustee and Treasurer of the Piscataquog Land Conservancy, a Trustee and the Vice-Chair of the Society for Protection of New Hampshire Forests, and a Trustee of the Trust Funds for the Town of Goffstown, NH.
-Mr. Tucker received his B.A. from Yale University and is a graduate of Harvard Law School.
+Mr. Tucker served as board member for Centrix Bank until 2014 and is a member of the Board of Trustees and Treasurer of The Granite YMCA, a member of the Finance Committee of the Piscataquog Land Conservancy, a Trustee and Board Chair of the Society for Protection of New Hampshire Forests, and a Trustee of the Trust Funds for the Town of Goffstown, NH.
+Mr. Tucker received his B.A. from Yale University, is a graduate of Harvard Law School and received and Honorary Doctor of Laws from Saint Anselm College.

 For thirty years, Mr. Vailas has been developing and providing for outpatient healthcare services including surgery, diagnostics, physical therapy, urgent and primary care, and wellness.
 Through his partnerships with physicians and allied health professionals he has created a network of providers that offers outpatient care throughout Southern New Hampshire.
 Mr. Vailas has served as New Hampshire Commissioner of Health and Human Services, served as Chair of the NH Health Planning and Review Board, founded the Safe Sports Network, and was a founding member of the New Hampshire Musculoskeletal Institute.
 Mr. Vailas founded the New Hampshire Ambulatory Surgical Center Association, served as an active board member on numerous local boards and is a former high school football coach.
 Mr. Vailas graduated from Plymouth State University with a BS Degree in Health and Physical Education and a MS Degree in Exercise Physiology from the University of Michigan, Ann Arbor.